What is a Data Center Migration?

 A colocation or relocation involves moving infrastructure from one physical location to another.
 The goal might be to improve workload performance by colocating dependent workloads together, or by moving workloads nearer to their users.
 Another goal is to reduce costs by moving infrastructure to a more cost effective environment.
 Migration options include physical to physical, physical to virtual, virtual to virtual, physical to cloud, and virtual to cloud.

 Cloud migration involves moving applications, infrastructure, systems, and workloads to the cloud.
-Cloud migration can also include migration from one cloud solution provider to another.
+Cloud migration can also include migration from one cloud solution provider to another, which offers businesses a wider range of options.
+For instance, if your company is based in San Francisco, a provider of small business IT solutions that include cloud-related services would be a suitable option.
 Cloud migration can serve several goals, including improved agility to support DevOps work processes, reduced cost, and the ability to develop cloud native workloads with improved scalability and resiliency.

 Most companies today already have a hybrid operating environment.
 These environments include a combination of on-premises data centers, private and public clouds, colocation facilities, and edge locations.
 Hybrid cloud environments provide more flexibility in configuring and migrating applications to optimize performance, security, and cost.
 However, they also introduce complexity and can be difficult to manage, monitor, and secure.